oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

 * Task 4: Changing embedding models

-### Prerequisites

-This lab assumes you have:
-* An Oracle account
-* An Oracle Database 23.4 preinstalled
-* Your workshop environment is configured (Completed Lab 0)

-*This is the "fold" - below items are collapsed by default*

 ## Task 1: Vectorizing a table with Sentence Transformers embedding

 We're now ready to vectorize our data using the hugging face sentence transformers.
 To do this you will need to create a nodejs program to vectorize our phrases using the Sentence Transformers embedding model packages.

 **NOTE:** We have already installed the sentence transformers available from hugging face locally on your system.